laszloekovacs/dima-remix/README.md

 ## System Requirements

+images are 640px wide, in photoshop quality 8, 3 scans progressive compressed.

 The program is tested with Lubuntu 24 on an Athlon 64 x2 with 2gb of ram.
 The program requires a Amd64 system and PATA interface for floppy drives